epigeneticstoocean/2018OAExp_larvae/notebook/20200909_troubleShootingi5Primer.md

 ## Order barcoded oligos using the shorter primer design suggested by Zymo

-In the initial conversation with zymo about barcoding they suggested using a shorter primer:
+In the initial conversation with Zymo about barcoding they suggested using a shorter primer:

 ```
 AATGATACGGCGACCACCGAGATCTACACNNNNNNACACTCTTTCCCTACACGAC